Central Area

 DESCHUTES DISTRICT (Upper Deschutes, Paulina, North Wagontire, Northwest Fort Rock, Metolius)

 Black bear: Season continues through Dec.
 31. Most bears are opportunistically encountered while hunters are pursuing other big game species.
-This time of year, bears are beginning to wind down but are frantically trying to gain as much fat as they can prior to hibernation.
+This time of year, bears have mostly settled down for the winter, but there are still a few up and active around areas with remaining food stores.
+And additional food they can add on this time of the year is a benefit for a pre-wintering bear.
 Areas with late mast crops and locations with grubs in downed logs can be good places to look.

 Cougar: Found throughout the Deschutes District.
 Look for cougars wherever there are prey species.
 Predator calls are the most effective method of locating a cougar.
 Be prepared to be patient as cougars can be slow to respond and cautious around predator calls.